MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     :::image type="content" source="../../../../assets/images/submission/validation-navigation-core-workflow-redirects-outside.png" alt-text="validation-nav-core-workflow-redirects-outside":::

 * Horizontal scroll must not be present in an in-meeting tab.
 [Mandatory Fix]

 * Horizontal scrolling isn't an expected behavior in in-meeting dialogs.
 Use in-meeting dialogs sparingly and for scenarios that are light and task oriented.
 You can specify the width of the in-meeting dialog’s I-frame within the supported size range to account for different scenarios.
 [Mandatory Fix]

-* Horizontal scrolling in task modules isn't an expected behavior in Teams.
+* Horizontal scrolling isn't an expected behavior in task modules.
 Task modules allow you to select different sizes to make the content responsive without the need of horizontal scrolling.
 If required, you can use a Stage View (a full screen UI component to surface your web content) to complete the workflow without horizontal scrolling.
 [Mandatory Fix]

 * Horizontal scrolling present in a tab in a personal, groupChat, or channel scope or in meeting details tab and entire tab canvas isn't an expected behavior in Teams, unless your tab uses an infinite canvas with fixed UI elements.
 [Mandatory Fix]

-* Horizontal scrolling in adaptive cards must not be present in Teams [Mandatory Fix]
+* Horizontal scrolling in adaptive cards must not be present in Teams.
+[Mandatory Fix]

 * Bottom rail for navigation in Tabs must not conflict with Teams mobile app navigation.
 [Mandatory Fix]